-As more Mussar groups emerge in many places, the call for leadership of these groups increases, and it becomes essential to train capable facilitators to lead Mussar Institute courses in the specific ways and traditions of Mussar.
-In this sensitive leadership role, the facilitator helps people engage in personal development and growth through Mussar learning and practice.
+In response to the growth of the Mussar movement, it has become essential to train capable facilitators for higher level Mussar Institute courses in the specific ways and traditions of Mussar.
+In this sensitive, paid, leadership role, the facilitator helps people engage in personal development and growth through Mussar learning and practice.

-Manchim is for those who are ready to guide a va’ad (Mussar group) through the process of learning, reflection, and transformation that is so much a part of the TMI course offerings.
-You will have the unique opportunity in this training program to share deeply with other trainees in a small and intimate va’ad, fostering the growth of your own soul.
+Manchim is right for you if you are ready to guide va’adim through the deep process of learning, reflection, and transformation that is so much a part of TMI course experiences.

 MANCHIM PROGRAM CONTENT

 Manchim is conducted via video conference and involves activities that may require up to four hours per week devoted to study and meeting activities, including participation in va’ad meetings and chevruta study, readings, and assignments dealing with skills and issues of Mussar group leadership, and written reports and posts on the course site.